- Understanding Fear Aggression and Behavior Problems in Dogs

 - Charging or cornering the threat

-Some Examples of Aggressive Behavior in Dogs
+Some Examples and Warning Signs of Aggressive Behavior in Dogs

 As mentioned, there's a lot of fear attached to the frightening behavior that aggressive dogs exhibit.
 We touched on the idea that the behavior is rooted in fear aggression.
 Still, another highly likely possibility is that the aggressive tendencies your dog leans towards are more the by-product of anxiety than anything else.

 Since dogs can't express the root of their aggression, pet owners are left to figure out exactly what's going on with their dogs, so it becomes a guessing game.
 However, there are many suggestions as to what causes dog aggression, and you can use these ideas as ways to identify what could be going on with your puppy pal.

 Some veterinarians suggest that pet owners look at the daily elements in a dog's life and see if any clues are surrounding the dog's aggression.
 For example, there are instances in which dogs act aggressively because the food they are being given is not their cup of tea.
 This is primarily true for dogs that express aggression in the form of territorial behavior concerning eating habits.